Faith communities including the Anglican Communion have a unique response to issues of modern slavery and human trafficking.

 Join Freedom Sunday to raise awareness of the crime of human trafficking and show compassion for men, women and children who are trafficked and exploited.

-Have and your church marked Freedom Sunday or taken other action against human trafficking?
+Have you and your church marked Freedom Sunday or taken other action against human trafficking?
 Share your story!

 “Human trafficking is a grave crime against humanity.
 It is a form of modern day slavery and a profound violation of the intrinsic dignity of human beings.
 This outrage should concern each one of us, because what affects one part of humanity affects us all.